kaosat-dev/bevy_mod_yarn/README.md

 <img src="./examples/bubbles/bubbles.gif"  width="70%" height="70%">
 </div>

-Parser + helpers for the [YarnSpinner](https://github.com/YarnSpinnerTool/YarnSpinner) dialogue file format for the [Bevy Engine](https://github.com/bevyengine/bevy)
+Parser + interpreter/runner for the [YarnSpinner](https://github.com/YarnSpinnerTool/YarnSpinner) dialogue file format for the [Bevy Engine](https://github.com/bevyengine/bevy)
 To be able to create narrative games and more in Bevy !